mariliahoshino/Protocol_CAN/README.md

 This image show the boards workings
 <img src="https://github.com/mariliahoshino/Protocol_CAN/blob/master/Picture/working_01.png?raw=true" height="600" >

+for use a vehicle is necessary change the messages according to the library of your vehicle

+In my case I need send 3 signals
+There are

+###Signal 1 0x00 0x00 0x00 0x00 0x01 0x16 0x00 0x00
+###Signal 2 0x00 0x00 0x00 0x00 0x02 0x16 0x00 0x00
+###Signal 3 0x00 0x00 0x00 0x80 0x00 0x16 0x00 0x00

+For this need change the example to the attached file

+For your car is necessary know the libray for length and data to sent

 ### My Degree

 <a href="https://www.sp.senac.br/">   <img src="https://github.com/mariliahoshino/mariliahoshino/blob/master/School/logo_senac.png?raw=true" height="30" widht="400" > </a> &nbsp;Post graduation Quality of Software Engineering